-Using this condition, we first show a version of the result known in the literature as the "rural hospitals theorem."
-Roth (1986) shows the rural hospitals theorem for many-to-one matching with responsive preferences.
-More specifically, he shows that every hospital that has unfilled positions at some stable match is assigned exactly the same doctors at every stable match.
-Martinez et al. (2000) generalize the theorem for substitutable and q-separable preferences.
-Although there is no obvious notion of "unfilled positions" under the unilateral substitutes condition and the law of aggregate demand, Theorem 5 below shows that a version of the rural hospitals theorem still holds.
+Using this condition, we first show a version of the result known in the literature as the "rural hospitals theorem," as formulated by McVitie and Wilson [30], Gale and Sotomayor [14,15] and Roth [33].
+Roth [36] shows one version of the rural hospitals theorem for many-to-one matching with responsive preferences.
+More specifically, he shows that every hospital that has unfilled positions at some stable matching is assigned exactly the same doctors at every stable matching.
+Martinez et al. [28] generalize the theorem for substitutable and q-separable preferences.
+Although there is no obvious notion of "unfilled positions" under the unilateral substitutes condition and the law of aggregate demand,21 Theorem 6 below shows that an alternative version of the rural hospitals theorem still holds.
 More specifically, every hospital signs exactly the same number of contracts at every stable allocation, although the doctors assigned and the terms of contract can vary.